 What is an Actionset?

 Insomnia means that you have trouble falling asleep or staying asleep.
 It is a common problem.
 Most people will have sleep problems now and then because of temporary stress, worry, or an irregular schedule.
 But when you have trouble sleeping for weeks or months, it can lead to health problems.
 Worrying about it only makes it worse.

 The good news is that if you can change the way you think about sleep, and then make some simple lifestyle changes, you may improve how well you sleep.
-This Actionset will give you some tips on how to do just that.
+This topic will give you some tips on how to do just that.